BGI-Qingdao/MetaTrass/README.md

 1. **For stLFR sequencing data**
      * 1. Raw data

-       If you use raw data, please split the barcode first.
-And then, get the clean data.
+       If you are using raw data, please split the barcode first to get clean data.
        We offer the _MetaTrass GC_ function to gain clean data
        ```
        python3 /path/to/MetaTrass/Trass.py GC -rawfq1 rawfq.1.fq.gz -rawfq2 rawfq.2.fq.gz -outdir /path/to/output/ -runnow yes